Gallup: Majority Of Americans Satisfied With Their Private Coverage

 The findings of Voter Vitals track closely with other recent national polling.A recent poll released by the Kaiser Family Foundation (KFF) finds “support for a public option is slipping,” POLITICO reports.
 The poll also finds that Medicare for All “support wanes when voters hear trade-offs,” Becker’s Hospital Review adds.
 Kaiser CEO Drew Altman wrote in Axios that support for Medicare for All is “headed in the wrong direction” – meaning down – while “polling shows that support drops much further, and opposition rises, when people hear some of the most common arguments against Medicare for All.”

-national poll from Quinnipiac University, finds that “Medicare for All has grown increasingly unpopular among all American voters,” with a majority saying it’s a “bad idea.”
+A national poll from Quinnipiac University, finds that “Medicare for All has grown increasingly unpopular among all American voters,” with a majority saying it’s a “bad idea.”
 Medicare for Allis “a real problem for … candidates.
-Not just because of the cost, but because few swing voters want to dump private health insurance,” Axios adds
+Not just because of the cost, but because few swing voters want to dump private health insurance,” Axios adds.

 ###